apache/jackrabbit-filevault-package-maven-plugin/README.md

 Welcome to Apache Jackrabbit FileVault Package Maven Plugin
 ===========================================================

-The Apache Jackrabbit FileVault package maven plugin is an Apache Maven Plugin that simplifies the creation of content package Maven artifacts.
+The Apache Jackrabbit FileVault Package Maven Plugin is an Apache Maven Plugin that simplifies the creation of content package Maven artifacts.
 The content packages can later be used to install content into a JCR repository using the Apache Jackrabbit FileVault packaging runtime.